 - Tie the roast with white cotton string at 1-1/2 inch intervals.
 Tying the roast tightly makes it compact and shaped evenly and that’s the secret to even roasting.

-- Pat roast dry with paper towels; rub with 2 teaspoons oil and sprinkle all sides evenly with salt and pepper.
-Heat remaining tablespoon oil in a large skillet over medium-high heat until starting to smoke.
-Sear roast until browned on all sides, 3 to 4 minutes per side.
-Transfer roast to roasting pan.
+- Pat roast dry with paper towels; rub with 2 teaspoons oil and generously sprinkle all sides evenly with salt and pepper.

 - Set the oven thermometer inside the oven close to the pan.

-- Roast uncovered at exactly 250 F until the internal temperature of the roast reaches exactly 130 F (approximately 2 to 2 1/4 hours for 3 to 4.5 lbs roast).
+- Roast uncovered at exactly 250 F (keep your eye on it and adjust oven temperature dial as needed to achieve exactly 250 F—do not depend on the oven’s built-in temperature setting) until the internal temperature of the roast reaches exactly 115 F for rare, 130 F for medium (approximately 2 to 2 1/4 hours for 3 to 4.5 lbs roast).

-- Remove the pan from the oven and allow the meat to rest for exactly 20 minutes.
+- Remove the pan from the oven and allow the meat to rest for 15 minutes.
 Transfer roast to a carving board.
+Slice and serve.

 At that moment, according to Kimball, the roast will be succulent, tender, juicy, and more flavorful than prepared using any other cooking method.
 My family and I agree!

 Christopher Kimball and Cook’s Illustrated parted ways several years ago.
 Within days, Kimball founded a new publication, Christopher Kimball’s Milk Street.
 Legal battles ensued.
 I’m sure there were arguments over who owned legal rights for all of the intellectual properties Kimball created while at Cook’s Illustrated.
 All that to say, if you were to search Cook’s Illustrated for Kimball’s method I’ve referenced above, you’d find a very different version.
 I can only guess that Kimball retained rights to much that he created while at Cook’s Illustrated, which prompted Cook’s to replace it with something different.